0cjs/sedoc/8bit/msx/basic.md

   `:` to separate it from preceeding code on the line.
 It's tokenized as `3A 8F E6`, i.e., a `:`, `REM` token and `E6` to indicate it should not be LISTed as `:REM`.

+#### Character Encoding

+In programs entered in the BASIC interpreter, non-ASCII characters appear only in string constants (quoted strings and bare strings in `DATA` statements) and `REM` statements.
+The [256 code points][charset] are encoded as follows. `CP` means "code point"; all numeric values are hexadecimal.

+    CP      Encoding                            Description
+    ───────────────────────────────────────────────────────────────────────────
+            00                                  control character
+    00-1F   01 nn   CP = nn-40; 40≤ nn < 5F     "extended" characters
+            02-1F   control characters
+    20-7E   nn      cp = nn                     ASCII characters [1]
+    7F      --                                  control character [2]
+    80-FF   80-FF   cp = nn                     graphics characters/kana
+                                                (varying by charset)

+Notes:
+1. In the Japanese charset only, code point `5C` is `¥` instead of `\`.
+2. It seems that code point `7F` cannot be encoded or printed in BASIC.
+In the Japanese charset this is a blank glyph, in other charsets it's `△`.

+References:
+- [MSX Characters and Control Codes][codes], msx.org wiki.
+- [`bastok`] MS-BASIC tokenization tools documentation.

 #### Tokenization Process